48 hours in Buffalo, NY

 When you plan your visit to Buffalo, New York be sure to include some world-class entertainment to your visit.

-- Kleinhan’s Music Hall is an amazing concert hall that was designed specifically to highlight the sound of the music and the voices of the singer.
+- Kleinhan’s Music Hall is an amazing concert hall that was explicitly designed to highlight the music’s sound and the singer’s voices.
 We were honoured to hear one of the greatest singers of this generation – Kristin Chenoweth with the Buffalo Philharmonic Orchestra.
 This was a fabulous concert experience.

 - Shea’s Performing Arts Centre is a gorgeous theatre in the heart of Buffalo.
 They have touring productions of many of the best Broadway shows and much more.